anthony-gray47/ems-to-localist/README.md

 Disclaimer: I am not an expert with using EMS.
 This is the process I set up so we could get connect the two apps.
-If there is something that I could do better, please let me know! :)

 In this repo, you will find the building blocks you need to convert a .xls EMS event export file to a Localist compatible .csv file.